nathanlane/industrialpolicyclass/README.md

 Please note that the lectures may cover additional papers and omit some of these; each lecture will have its own list of references.
 If you are in doubt about what reading to do, please ask me.
 Just shoot me an email.

-### Block 1 - Concepts, Controversies, and a Contested Domain.
+### Part 1 - Concepts, Controversies, and a Contested Domain.
 In the first part we will discuss what all this means.
 We'll fix ideas and talk through what all this is about.

 - Industrial Policy and Industrial Development - What and Why?